After court setback, migrants cling to hopes of reaching U.S.

 Cautious optimism for an immediate opening had prevailed after a judge in November ordered in that a public health rule known as Title 42 end Dec.
 21. But the U.S. Supreme Court dashed those hopes with a 5-4 decision Tuesday to hear arguments over the policy in February and to keep it in place until they rule.

-Cristian Alexis Albert, 26, said returning to Honduras with his wife and their five-year-old daughter wasn't an option after suffering through two kidnappings, hunger and sleeping in the streets on a four-month journey to Ciudad Juarez, across from El Paso, Texas.
+Cristian Alexis Alvarez, 26, said returning to Honduras with his wife and their 5-year-old daughter wasn't an option after suffering through two kidnappings, hunger and sleeping in the streets on a four-month journey to Ciudad Juarez, across from El Paso, Texas.

 "We cannot turn back and that's all there is to it -- wait until we see what happens," he said after hearing the news.